acraugh/pds4-context-products/README.md

 # PDS4 Context Product Management
-Repository for managing PDS4 Context Products across all internationally-managed, PDS4 context products.
+Repository for managing the latest versions of all PDS4 Context Products across NASA and IPDA archives.

 - [Overview](#overview)
 - [Contribute](#contribute)